jkeohan/rctr-8-2-21/w04d07/intro-to-the-component.lfiecycle.md

 **Complete Refactor**

-Here is the code that includes the complete refactor.
+Here is the code that includes the complete refactor and the [CodeSandbox Solution](https://codesandbox.io/s/useeffect-solution-9cpw0)

 <details><summary>Solution</summary>